Financial education in Armenia

 Armenia's participation in the project

-Armenia has participated actively in the project since the beginning.
-Armenia participated in the first data gathering survey run by the OECD in 2017 and is currently participating in a second follow-up survey.
-The Central Bank of Armenia co-hosted a Regional Conference and a series of workshops in June 2018.
+Armenia participated actively in the project from the beginning.
+The country contributed to the first data collection survey in 2017 and to the follow-up survey in 2021.
+The Central Bank of Armenia co-hosted a regional conference and a series of workshops in June 2018.
 The OECD and the Financial System Mediator of Armenia ran a joint pilot project on creating content and evaluation of financial education for youth in 2018-2019.
-Additionally, experts from Central Bank of Armenia, Ministry of Education and Science, Ministry of Finance and Office of Financial System Mediator actively took parts in other events and conferences organised in the framework of the TA assistance project.
-Armenia is actively taking in part in the organisation of peer-learning activities planned in the framework of the Phase II.
+Experts from the Central Bank of Armenia, the Ministry of Education and Science, Ministry of Finance and the Office of Financial System Mediator participated in other events and conferences organised within the framework of the project.
+Armenia organised peer-learning activities throughout Phase II.

 Project documents and links

 The following documents produced within the framework of the project are either specific to Armenia or contain a section relating to Armenia: